 The cost of bad code quality

-Dealing with bad code can turn into a costly problem because it’s hard to maintain, hard to set up, and hard to understand.
-When you or your partner need to change developers, and the new team takes over a complex code base, it could get to the point where they would rather rewrite the code instead of working on the old one.
+Dealing with crappy code can turn into a costly problem because it’s hard to maintain, hard to set up, and hard to understand.
+When you need to change developers, and the new team takes over a complex code base, it could get to the point where they would rather rewrite the code instead of working on the old one.
 This could also lead to a lack of motivation for the team and greater pressure to produce good output based on substandard work.

 The cost of missed deadlines

 Bad code and a generally inefficient and disorganized project can ultimately result in a ton of missed deadlines, and these can also be expensive.
 We’re talking about launch dates that have to be pushed back, sales and marketing teams that need to rework their strategies owing to the delay, failure to keep up with the competition and more.
 To say that this could be detrimental to your business is an understatement.

 A company needs to bear the costs as well when developers leave.
 Hiring, onboarding, and training new employees will incur additional expenses.
 That’s not counting the time you will have to allow for the new member’s learning curve, plus the cost of disruption in your project development.
 Of course, this won’t be as huge an issue if you work with software development providers (as discussed earlier).
 But if your outsourcing partner cannot keep their developers happy and don’t have a deep pool of IT talent, it could still cause delays in your project.